-The Bonds are payable solely from the proceeds of an ad valorem tax levied and collected by the County, for the payment of principal and interest on the Bonds.
-Although the County is obligated to collect the ad valorem tax for the payment of each series of the Bonds and deliver to the Paying Agent the debt service due on the Bonds, the Bonds are not a debt (or a pledge of the full faith and credit) of the County.
+No part of any fund or account of the County is pledged or obligated to the payment of the Refunding Bonds.
+The Refunding Bonds are payable solely from the proceeds of an ad valorem tax levied and collected by the County, for the payment by the District of principal of and interest on the Refunding Bonds.
+Although the County is obligated to collect the ad valorem tax for the payment of the Refunding Bonds and deliver to the Paying Agent the debt service due on the Refunding Bonds, the Refunding Bonds are not a debt (or a pledge of the full faith and credit) of the County.

-Disclosure Relating to COVID-19 Pandemic
+Disclosure Regarding COVID-19 Pandemic

 Background.
 Coronavirus disease ("COVID-19") is an infectious disease caused by a virus generally causing respiratory illness and other symptoms which range from mild to fatal.
 The United States Secretary of Health and Human Services declared a public health emergency on January 31, 2020.
 In response to COVID-19, then-President Trump proclaimed that as of March 1, 2020 the COVID-19 outbreak constituted a national emergency, and the World Health Organization declared the outbreak of COVID-19 a pandemic on March 11, 2020.
 Subsequent thereto, actions to slow transmission of COVID-19 were taken by governmental bodies and authorities, including stay-at-home orders, mask mandates, quarantine requirements and travel restrictions, among others.
 Healthcare systems experienced periods of strain.
-As quarantine and gathering restrictions have been lifted, global economies have also experienced certain supply chain disruptions and increases in inflation.
-As of this date, several vaccines and vaccine boosters have been provided approval by federal health authorities for use in the United States, as well as by authorities in other nations, and are generally widely available.
+As of this date, several vaccines have been provided approval by federal health authorities for use in the United States, as well as by authorities in other nations, and are generally widely available.